+Academic Program/Degree: Psychiatric Mental Health Nurse Practitioner (area of emphasis, abbreviated form)

+College: College of Nursing

-Academic Program/Degree:Psychiatric Mental Health Nurse Practitioner (area of emphasis, abbreviated form)College:College of NursingDate New Program Assessment Plan Submitted:January 6, 2017 (prior submission and discussion 12/5; draft full plan resubmitted 1/5)Faculty Member(s) Submitting Plan Proposal:Ginette Ferszt (Program Director), Pat Burbank (Department Chair)
+Date New Program Assessment Plan Submitted: January 6, 2017 (prior submission and discussion 12/5; draft full plan resubmitted 1/5)

+Faculty Member(s) Submitting Plan Proposal: Ginette Ferszt (Program Director), Pat Burbank (Department Chair)

 Strengths:

-SLOAA: The Assessment Plan within the proposal details the specific skills, knowledge and competencies students will acquire and be able to demonstrate within the specialized Nurse Practitioner practice area.
-The large number of program goals reflect national standards and are clearly defined by the learning outcome statements which link to the curriculum The curriculum map presents substantial requirements and details where students will practice and reinforce their learning, ensuring students have repeated opportunity for building on their coursework.
-The timeline presents assessment for all goals during the next 3 rounds through at least on outcome, sometimes using the same student evidence to assess multiple outcomes.
-F LOOC: Agree with the SLOAA recommendations.
-Plan is sound.
+specialized Nurse Practitioner practice area.
+The large number of program goals reflect nations.
+The curriculum map presents substantial require opportunity for building on their coursework.
+Is the specific skills, knowledge and competencies studer ional standards and are clearly defined by the learning out rements and details where students will practice and reinf during the next 3 rounds through at least on outcome, son accome statements which link to the curriculum corce their learning, ensuring students have repeated

-E
+F E LOOC: Agree with the SLOAA recommendations.
+Pla nn is sound.

-E Suggestions for improvement:
+E D Suggestions for improvement:

-C LOOC: Any consideration given to taking pertinent co m during preliminary planning and discussions. d Psych?
+B A C K SLOAA: Suggestions were responded to by the progrational LOOC: Any consideration given to taking pertinent continuous consideration given to taking pertinent continuous conti ourses in other colleges/departments such as Pharmacy and d Psych?

 Issue(s) of note:

 SLOAA: N/A

 LOOC: N/A

 Assessment Plan Designation:

 1 X 2 3

 The Assessment Plan is ready for implementation The Assessment Plan can be implemented after minor revisions, as indicated, and does not require further review The Assessment Plan requires revisions, and should be submitted for further review after revisions, by date:

-K Issue(s) of note: SLOAA: N/A LOOC: N/A Assessment Plan Designation: 1 X 2 The Assessment Plan can be implemented after minor revisions, as indicated, and does not require 3 The Assessment Plan requires revisions, and be submitted for further review after revisi

-Program Information Reviewer Ratings & Comments Information box complete Yes Incomplete Suggestions: Effic cacy of Plan D escription & Co ontent Suggestions for improvement Criteria Less Developed Developing Well Developed Not addressed Р 1.
-Program goals A R a.
-Broad statements of program learning goals \square к Т b.
-Limited in number (ideally 2-5) \boxtimes (Appropriate for this program) Ι · 2.
+Program Information Reviewer Ratings & Comments Information box complete ⊠ Yes □ Incomplete Suggestion rs: Effi cacy of Plan D escription & Co ontent Suggestions for improvement Criteria Less Developed Developing Well Developed Not addressed P 1.
+Program goals A a.
+Broad statements of program learning goals \boxtimes T b.
+Limited in number (ideally 2-5) \boxtimes (Appropriate for this program) I 2.
 Learning outcomes/competencies a.
 Linked to goals (numbered 1.1 etc.) \boxtimes b.
-Each goal is represented by at least one outcome Р c.
-Statements are observable/measurable \square A R d.
-Directed at what students will know or be able to do Т e.
-Reasonable number (ideally 1-3 per goal) \boxtimes п - 11 3.
-Curriculum Map a.
-Program requirements are listed, developmentally when possible \square b.
+Each goal is represented by at least one outcome \boxtimes P c.
+Statements are observable/measurable \boxtimes A R d.
+Directed at what students will know or be able to do \boxtimes T e.
+Reasonable number (ideally 1-3 per goal) II G : I W 1 1 3. a.
+Curriculum Map Program requirements are listed, developmentally when possible b.
 Outcomes are linked to appropriate requirements

-Re viewer Rat tings & Comments Criteria Effic cacy of Plan De escription & Co ntent Suggestions for improvement Less Developed Developing Well Developed Not addressed 4.
+Reviewer Ratings & Comments Criteria Effi cacy of Plan De escription & Co ntent Suggestions for improvement Criteria Less Developed Developing Well Developed Not addressed 4.
 Assessment Timeline (3-year plan) a.
-Assessment Reporting Period 1 is thoroughly presented b.
-Assessment Reporting Periods 2 and 3 are presented c.
+Assessment Reporting Period 1 is thoroughly presented \boxtimes b.
+Assessment Reporting Periods 2 and 3 are presented \boxtimes c.
 All goals are represented by at least one outcome somewhere in the 3 reporting periods P A d.
 Requirements are clearly stated and connected to outcomes (from Curriculum Map) R T e.
-Evidence is stated for each designated outcome III f.
+Evidence is stated for each designated outcome \boxtimes II f.
 Selection of evidence takes advantage of existing indicators g.
-Evidence is stated in enough detail to guide assessment activities h.
-Evidence is feasible for collection within the timeline i.
-Methods for quantifying evidence are stated for each designated outcome Outstanding: rubrics need to be developed to include performance criteria j.
+Evidence is stated in enough detail to guide assessment activities \boxtimes h.
+Evidence is feasible for collection within the timeline \boxtimes i.
+Methods for quantifying evidence are stated for each designated outcome Outstanding: rubrics need to be developed to include performance criteria į.
 Methods are appropriate for evidence \boxtimes